 Santa Clara Town Centre

-Expansion and remodel focuses on bringing people together read more...
+Shopping Center expansion and remodel focuses on guest experience read more...

 Last updated in the 1970’s this 21-acre shopping center was typical of old strip center design.
 With a large parking field in front, the center was designed for automotive convenience with little regard for the experience of shoppers once they were out of their cars.